 How can people protect their cars?

-If you have a keyless car, you need a radio frequency identification (RFID) wallet to isolate the signal from your car key.
+If you have a keyless car, you need a radio frequency identification (RFID) wallet otherwise known as a faraday bag or pouch to isolate the signal from your car key.
 This stops crooks hacking into the signal being transmitted by the key.
 Alternatively, you could keep your car key in the fridge or in a steel box.
 Or you can make your own RFID wallet with bubble wrap and tin foil.

 What are the most popular stolen cars?